-Results: The findings of this study suggest that today’s reprocessing practices are not foolproof and, according to the findings of several reviewed reports, may not always be sufficient to prevent a flexible endoscope from remaining contaminated and cross-infecting patients with multidrug-resistant organisms, including some models of duodenoscopes as FDA has highlighted.
+Findings: The findings of this study suggest that today’s reprocessing practices may not be sufficient to prevent all endoscope-related infections, particularly transmissions of multidrug-resistant organisms by some models of duodenoscopes as FDA has previously highlighted.

 FDA recently advised the public about reports linking contamination of a forceps/irrigation plug, which is an accessory component used to control water flow and enable access to the working channel of a urological endoscope, to bacterial infections.
 Reports have linked flexible intubation endoscopes, too, to multidrug-resistant bacterial infections.

-Several other reports published in the U.S. and Europe, including by the CDC, document an association between patient exposures to a flexible endoscope and outbreaks of CRE or related multidrug-resistant organisms — despite reported adherence by staff to published endoscope reprocessing practices.
+Several other reports published in the U.S. and Europe, including by the CDC, document an association between patient exposures to a flexible endoscope and outbreaks of CRE or related multidrug-resistant organisms — despite reported adherence by staff to published endoscope reprocessing guidelines and instructions.